noBorderCompany/whmcs_payment_module/readme.md

 2. Go to the "Setup" menu and select "Payment Gateways."

-3. Under the "All Payment Gateways" tab, select "noBorder" from the list of gateways.
+3. Under the "All Payment Gateways" tab, select "noBorder" from the list.

 4. Configure the following settings:

    - **API Key:** Enter your noBorder API key.
 You can obtain this key by visiting [https://noBorder.tech/cryptosite](https://noBorder.tech/cryptosite).

-   - **Pay Currency:** Specify the currencies available for payment.
+   - **Acceptable cryptocurrencies:** Specify the crypto currencies available for payment.
 You can list multiple currencies separated by a dash (e.g., bitcoin-dogecoin-ethereum).
+If you leave this field empty, the customers will be able to pay through all the active crypto currencies in the noborder.tech.

    - **Success Message:** Customize the message to display to customers after a successful payment.
-You can use placeholders like `{invoice_id}` and `{request_id}` to display the invoice and request IDs.
+You can use placeholders `{invoice_id}` and `{request_id}` to display the invoice ID and request IDs.

    - **Failed Message:** Customize the message to display to customers after a failed payment.
-You can use placeholders like `{invoice_id}` and `{request_id}` to display the invoice and request IDs.
+You can use placeholders `{invoice_id}` and `{request_id}` to display the invoice ID and request IDs.

 5. Save your settings.